 If there are reasonable grounds to believe that a student has disregarded the regulations or student responsibilities, he or she may be disciplined.
 Such discipline may include suspension or dismissal, but no dismissal will be directed without reasonable opportunity for an appropriate hearing, as provided in the Student Due Process statute.
 For the copies of Student Code of Conduct, please refer to the Dean of Students Office where the entire document is available for review.

 No more than six semester transfer credits may be applied toward a student's major requirements.
 These courses must have received a grade of 'C' or better.
 Transfer of major credit beyond six semester hours may be applied toward free elective requirements.
 Only transfer courses taken at an AACSB accredited college or university or via community college Articulation Agreements will be considered.

 Waiver of Degree Requirements

 Students must comply with degree requirements as listed in this bulletin and on their Academic Plan.
-Students may petition for a modification in degree requirements by completing a waiver form and submitting it to the Office of Undergraduate Student Services of the Mike Ilitch School of Business.
+Students may petition for a modification in degree requirements by completing a waiver form and submitting it to the Frederick Hessler Student Success Center of the Mike Ilitch School of Business.
 Waiver of a School requirement requires the approval of the Dean or his/her designee.
 Waiver of a departmental requirement requires the recommendation of the departmental chairperson.
 Undergraduate students are advised that no faculty member is authorized to approve a change in degree requirements.